 Skydiving is a good analogy for diligent preparation.
 Meditation like skydiving requires preparation.
 In fact, preparation is important for many spiritual practices.

 An analogy is a tool to help you remember important things.
 We don’t normally think of spiritual practices and skydiving as being similar.
-This is why it is an excellent memory device.
+However, it shows the parallels of preparation that are important in both.
+That is exactly what makes this analogy an excellent memory device.
 The preparation for skydiving is of utmost importance.
-Your life depends on good preparation.
+Your life depends on good preparation, and we can say the same for many spiritual practices.

 Skydiving is a Good Analogy for Meditation